 maximum workstation flexibility

-Workstation jib cranes provide excellent coverage in circular areas not efficiently served by the main crane.
+Workstation jib cranes (or work cell cranes) provide excellent coverage in circular areas not efficiently served by the main crane.
 Smaller and more nimble than overhead cranes, workstation jib cranes increase productivity through easy boom rotation and trolley movement, speeding up tasks and providing a rapid return on investment.
 They also reduce injuries and improve safety as only a low force is required to start and stop the boom rotation and hoist trolley.

 Definition, Application, and Use